cloudscale-ch/csi-cloudscale/README.md

 **Requirements:**

 * Kubernetes v1.13.0 minimum
+* Nodes must be able to access the metadata service at `169.254.169.254` using HTTP.
+The required route is pushed by DHCP.
 * `--allow-privileged` flag must be set to true for both the API server and the kubelet
 * (if you use Docker) the Docker daemon of the cluster nodes must allow shared mounts
 * If you want to use LUKS encrypted volumes, the kernel on your nodes must have support for